 35 To explain, it is the High Court’s duty to uphold public trust and confidence in the administration of justice, and this entails guarding against unmeritorious applications for transfers from the State Courts to the High Court.
 Parliament has entrusted the State Courts with wide criminal jurisdiction, and therefore, the task of hearing a full range of criminal cases which fall within their jurisdiction.
 In that light, transfers of criminal cases from the State Courts to the High Court depart from the ordinary course of justice.
 Further, as affirmed by the Court of Criminal Appeal, a quintessential principle of the criminal justice system is that all accused persons, including political personalities, must be treated equally, regardless of their status: Wong Hong Toy and another v Public Prosecutor [1985–1986] SLR(R) 656 (“Wong Hong Toy”) at [14].
 Transfers bear the risk of harming public trust and confidence in the fair administration of justice, due to the perception that a “special judge” or “special court” is being accorded to an accused person.
 If accused persons are too easily granted transfers of their criminal cases to the High Court, they would effectively be bypassing statutory regimes carefully circumscribed by Parliament to grant criminal jurisdiction to the State Courts.
 This would erode the fundamental precept of equality before the law.

-36 The proposition that the threshold under s 239(1)(c) should be set high is further supported by the reference to the cases where applicants rely on the other two grounds within s 239(1) of the CPC, ie, grounds (a) and (b), which likewise impose high bars to be met by the applicants.
+36 The proposition that the threshold under s 239(1)(c) should be set high is further supported by the reference to the cases where applicants rely on the other two grounds within s 239(1) of the CPC, ie,grounds (a) and (b), which likewise impose high bars to be met by the applicants.

 37 Given the high threshold to be met, it is not surprising that, to date, only two cases have been successfully transferred under s 176 of the 1955 Code (ie, a predecessor to s 239 of the CPC).
 In both cases, the Prosecution did not object to the transfers, and there was little discussion of the merits of the applications (see T T Rajah v Regina [1963] 1 MLJ 281 and Fung Yin Ching & Ors v Public Prosecutor [1965] 1 MLJ 49).
 In any event, as highlighted by the Prosecution, these cases involved charges of treasonous offences that posed serious threats to state power and government.
 The cases also took place before Singapore’s independence.
-The facts and circumstances were unique, and do not assist the Applicant.

 38 To emphasise the high threshold to be met to invoke s 239(1) of the CPC, I illustrate with reference to some of the reasons which have been held not to constitute sufficient basis for the court to exercise its power to transfer: